jcalandra/audiosynthesis_dl/README.md

 After the training of the neural networks, an algorithm is run to obtain a sound from the composer's sound bank for a given image drawn by the composer.
-An interface is developed to let the composer draw watever he wants and run the algorithm.
+An interface is developed to let the composer draw whatever he wants and run the algorithm.

 ## Organisation of the project